-Interest on the floating rate notes will accrue from and including November 21, 2018 or from and including the most recent interest payment date to which interest has been paid or provided for.
-We will make interest payments on the floating rate notes on each February 21, May 21, August 21 and November 21 of each year (each such date, a "Floating Rate Interest Payment Date"), with the first interest payment being made on February 21, 2019.
+Interest on the floating rate notes will accrue from and including $\bullet$ , 2018 or from and including the most recent interest payment date to which interest has been paid or provided for.
+We will make interest payments on the floating rate notes on each $\bullet$ , $\bullet$ , $\bullet$ and $\bullet$ of each year (each such date, a "Floating Rate Interest Payment Date"), with the first interest payment being made on $\bullet$ , 2019.
 We will make interest payments to the person in whose name the Notes are registered at the close of business on the day falling one clearing system business day prior to the respective interest payment date.

-The per annum interest rate on the floating rate notes in effect for each day of a Floating Rate Interest Period (as defined below) will be equal to the Applicable EURIBOR Rate plus 55 basis points with respect to the 2020 floating rate notes and 110 basis points with respect to the 2022 floating rate notes (the "Floating Interest Rate"), provided, however, that in no event shall the interest rate be less than zero.
-The Floating Interest Rate for each Floating Rate Interest Period will be set on February 21, May 21, August 21 and November 21 of each year, and will be set for the initial Floating Rate Interest Period on November 21, 2018 (each such date, a "Floating Rate Interest Reset Date") until the principal on the floating rate notes is paid or made available for payment (the "Floating Rate Interest Reset Date occurring on February 21, 2019) and Floating Rate Interest Payment Date would otherwise be a day that is not a EURIBOR business day, such Floating Rate Interest Reset Date and Floating Rate Interest Payment Date shall be the next succeeding EURIBOR business day, unless the next succeeding EURIBOR business day is in the next succeeding calendar month, in which case such Floating Rate Interest Reset Date interest Payment Date shall be the immediately preceding EURIBOR business day.
+The per annum interest rate on the floating rate notes in effect for each day of a Floating Rate Interest Period (as defined below) will be equal to the Applicable EURIBOR Rate plus $\bullet$ basis points with respect to the 2020 floating rate notes and $\bullet$ basis points with respect to the 2022 floating rate notes (the "Floating Interest Rate"), provided, however, that in no event shall the interest rate be less than zero.
+The Floating Interest Rate for each Floating Rate Interest Period will be set on $\bullet$ , $\bullet$ , $\bullet$ and $\bullet$ of each year, and will be set for the initial Floating Rate Interest Period on $\bullet$ , 2018 (each such date, a "Floating Rate Interest Reset Date") until the principal on the floating rate notes is paid or made available for payment (the "Floating Rate Principal Payment Date").
+If any Floating Rate Interest Reset Date (other than the initial Floating Rate Interest Reset Date occurring on $\bullet$ , 2018) and Floating Rate Interest Reset Date shall be the next succeeding EURIBOR business day, unless the next succeeding EURIBOR business day is in the next succeeding calendar month, in which case such Floating Rate Interest Reset Date and Floating Rate Interest Payment Date shall be the immediately preceding EURIBOR business day.